ShouWenWang-Lab/snakemake_DARLIN/README.md

 # Introduction

-This is a pipeline written with snakemake to automatically manage the data preprocessing (e.g., run PEAR to merge R1 and R2), sequence quality control, and run CARLIN pipeline.
-All you need to provide is the raw fastq file.

-This pipeline is especially useful when you have multiple samples from a single sequencing run.
+This is a pipeline written in Snakemake to automatically manage the data preprocessing (e.g., run PEAR to merge R1 and R2), sequence quality control, and run CARLIN pipeline.
+It is especially useful when you have multiple samples from a single sequencing run.
 All you have to do is to provide the relevant information in a `config.yaml` file.

-This is a brief example:
+Here is an example of the file structure:

 ![image info](https://user-images.githubusercontent.com/4595786/205734971-e4a62308-9d16-4727-9107-36aff168a6d3.png)

-This pipeline must be used together with a customized version of the CARLIN pipeline at https://github.com/ShouWenWang-Lab/Custom_CARLIN, and it is designed to work on SLURM linux server.
+Note that this pipeline must be used with a customized version of the [CARLIN pipeline](https://github.com/ShouWenWang-Lab/Custom_CARLIN).

 ## Clone the code